bengfarrell/rgf-blog/content/blog/2010-04-06-easter-brunch-at-revolution-restaurant-review.md

 ![](http://www.thegourmez.com/gourmez/photos/revolutionbrunch03.jpg)

 Man, portions were huge for this brunch!
 The chicken was nicely fried and the potatoes intriguing, with mashed clumps of sweet potato poking out here and there.
-The bacon was almost overwhelming in flavor---never fear, I managed to eat both slices over two days.
+The bacon was almost overwhelming in flavor—never fear, I managed to eat both slices over two days.
 The helping of scallions did a lot to bring this dish together.
 It was good, but not as good as the tamales.

 I chose the apple crisp with rum-raisin caramel sauce for dessert.